MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     platformChannelSpecifics);
 ```

-### Show a weekly notification on specific day and time
+### Showing a weekly notification on specific day and time

 ```dart
 var time = Time(10, 0, 0);